- Here’s the Surprising Move to Make Amid Market Volatility

 - How to Retire With $1 Million

 Saving for retirement is an important part of financial planning for most Americans.
-With pensions no longer in widespread use and Social Security simply not enough to cover retiree expenses, it’s up to individuals to put aside money for their later years.
-But if you do it right, relaxation and recreation will become more important… read more…
+This is especially the case with pensions no longer widespread and Social Security not enough to cover retiree expenses.
+Therefore, it’s up to individuals to put aside money for their later years.
+If you do it right, relaxation and recreation will replace… read more…

 - Should the 45% Rule Guide Your Retirement Strategy?